tai1nguyen/dnd-greetings-from-gadgetzan/goblin-king-rises/overview.md

 ![Overview Page Cover](./refs/cover.jpg){.size-cover}

 # Introduction
-**Goblin King's Rise** is a short adventure following the growing attacks of a local goblin warlord.
+**Goblin King Rises** is a short adventure following the growing attacks of a local goblin warlord.
 The party starts off in a small town helping the local townsfolk adapt to the growing goblin menace.
-The characters will slowly learn of the Goblin King's goal of establishing a goblinoid nation and that he aims to do so by conquering all towns in the local area.
-Eventually, things will culminate into an all-out war between the people and the Goblin King's armies.
+The characters will learn about the Goblin King's goal of establishing a goblinoid nation and that he aims to do so by conquering all towns in the local area.
+Eventually, things will culminate into an all-out war between the people and the Goblin King's forces.

 ### Timeline
 >**Act 1**